bwoodill/BT_VESC/README.md

 make
 ```

 Use the [Vesc Tool](https://vesc-project.com/vesc_tool) to update the firmware.
-The firmware is in the build/ directory - BLDC_4_BT_VESC.bin
+The firmware is in the build directory - BLDC_4_BT_VESC.bin

 ## License